Custom Lighting Spotlight: Salt Flats

 At Salt Lake City International Airport, that moment belongs to a custom Hammerton chandelier—an expansive, sculptural installation inspired by one of Utah’s most surreal and famous natural landscapes: the Bonneville Salt Flats.

 This wasn’t about creating another “large fixture.”
-The challenge was capturing something almost impossible to hold onto—the quiet, endless, reflective beauty of the Bonneville Salt Flats—and translating it into a physical form that could live indoors, within constant movement, and still feel grounded in nature.
+The challenge was capturing something almost impossible to hold onto—the quiet, endless, reflective surface of the Salt Flats—and translating it into a suspended indoor form that still felt grounded in nature, even within constant motion.

 That responsibility began with Davis Seegmiller, Hammerton’s head custom lighting industrial designer.
-Rather than simplifying the landscape, Davis leaned into its complexity—studying the fractured geometry, the layered textures, and the way light settles across the surface at different times of day.
-His concept wasn’t a literal interpretation, but an abstraction: a suspended field of organic forms that feels both expansive and intimate.
+Rather than simplifying the landscape, Davis leaned into its complexity—studying its fractured geometry, its layered mineral textures, and the way light shifts across its surface throughout the day.
+The concept wasn’t literal.
+It was interpretive: a suspended field of organic glass forms that carries the memory of the terrain rather than its shape.

 But concept alone doesn’t create form.
 This is where process takes over—and where this fixture begins to distinguish itself.